MerveAltnsk/TokenVote/README.md

 ---

-**Note**: This is a demonstration project.
-For production use, implement additional security measures, comprehensive testing, and professional audit of smart contracts.
+**Note**: This is a demonstration project showcasing advanced blockchain governance features.
+For production use, additional security measures, extensive testing, and professional auditing of smart contracts must be implemented.

+**🎯 TokenVote now offers one of the most comprehensive governance platforms on Stacks blockchain!**